 - 1-4scaling: specifies the degree to which the electrostatic interaction between 1-4 atoms is to be taken into account.
 It may be a decimal between 0 and 1 (here, it is 1) and indicates how much the interaction is "turned off" or "on", respectively. - cutoff: indicates the distance in Å beyond which electrostatic and van der Waals interactions are cut-off.
 Otherwise, those interactions are considered over the entire volume of your system.
 This can be computationally too costly.
+When also employing a fast solver for electrostatics such as Particle Mesh Ewald (Section 1.5.1) or Multilevel Summation Method (Section 1.4.1), the cutoff parameter instead defines the splitting distance for the 1/r interaction potential, in which a short-ranged part is evaluated exactly between atoms within the cutoff distance, and the remaining long-ranged part is approximated by the solver.

-The definition changes when the Particle Mesh Ewald Sum is invoked.
-See Section 1.5.1. - switching: indicates whether or not switching functions are used to smoothly take electrostatic and van der Waals interactions to zero at the cutoff distance.
+- switching: indicates whether or not switching functions are used to smoothly take electrostatic and van der Waals interactions to zero at the cutoff distance.
 You may list "on" or "off" next to it as a yes/no answer. - switchdist: indicates the distance in Å at which the functional form of electrostatic and van der Waals interactions is modified to allow their values to approach zero at the cutoff distance.
-A visual explanation of this is useful and may be found in Figure 5.

-- pairlistdist: is designed to make computation faster.
+A visual explanation of this is useful and may be found in Figure 5. - pairlistdist: is designed to make computation faster.
 It specifies a distance in Å. NAMD will only search within this distance for atoms which may interact by electrostatic or van der Waals interactions.
 This way, NAMD does not have to search the entire system.
 The distance must be greater than the cutoff distance, and the list must be updated during the simulation.
 See Figure 5.